adventuregamestudio/ags-manual-source/StringFormats.md

 %f | Float (displays a float variable)
 %.Xf | Float to X decimal places
 %% | Display the percent character (i.e. no variable)
-[ | Inserts a new line into the message
+\n | Inserts a new line into the message

 **NOTE:** Since AGS 3.6.0 the `%c` format code may display Unicode characters.

+**NOTE:** Since AGS 4.0.0 the `[` character for new line has been removed, and no longer needs to be escaped to be displayed.

 Some examples: